kunalagra/CompetitiveCoding/README.md

 # CompetitiveCoding
-A Repo of all solved Qs across various competitons
+A Repo of all solved Qs across various platforms